iggy-smart/voice-alt/female-voice-en.md

 If you are busy, 15 mins/day is really good enough for exercises.

 TODO compare to other skills by complexity/time
+Car driving?

 -D: we are avoid strain/pain/etc TODO SOVTEs health link

 +W: I don't know why do you have this goal:
 - you are trans MtF and this skill is critical for you
+- you are FtM on HRT and you need learn female voice
 - you are going to be voice actor
-- or you want be a voice troll
+- you want be a voice troll
 - you want answer on help desk calls with fem voice 😃 (who knows)

 ## scary mind maps